opengea/metamodeler/README.md

 # Metamodeler

-Specialized tool used to create, manage, and manipulate metamodels, as holistic organitzational models.
+Specialized tool used to create, explore and manage holistic organitzational metamodels.
 A metamodel is an abstract framework or domain-specific language for describing the structure, semantics, and constraints of a specific set of models within a particular domain.
 Metamodeler is also available in a VR version.

 #Author
 Jordi Berenguer